Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Introduction

 Causal discovery in the presence of latent confounders has seen limited development, with most existing approaches grounded in constraint-based methodologies.
 Extensions of the PC algorithm, such as the Fast Causal Inference (FCI) algorithm \citep{pmlr-vR3-spirtes01a}, construct a \emph{Partial Ancestral Graph} (PAG) to represent the equivalence class of DAGs in the presence of unmeasured confounders, and can accommodate nonlinear dependencies depending on the chosen conditional independence tests.
 However, standard FCI does not incorporate interventional data, prompting extensions such as JCI-FCI \citep{mooij2020joint} and related approaches \citep{kocaoglu2019characterization} that combine observational and interventional settings. \citet{jaber2020causal} further advanced this line of work by allowing for unknown interventional targets.
-Additionally, \citet{forre2018constraint} introduced $\sigma$-separation, a generalization of $d$-separation, enabling constraint-based causal discovery in the presence of both cycles and latent confounders.
+Additionally, \citet{forre2018constraint} introduced $\sigma$-separation, a generalization of $d$-separation, enabling constraint-based causal discovery in the presence of both cycles and latent confounders. \citet{lingam-mmi} introduce LiNGAM-MMI, a generalization of the ICA-based LiNGAM~\cite{shimizu2006linear} that quantifies and mitigates confounding via a KL divergence minimization.
+Integer-programming–based formulations have also been proposed for causal discovery under latent confounding, such as \citep{ryvsavy2025exmag, chen2021integer}.
 A few recent approaches, such as \citet{bhattacharya2021differentiable}, have explored continuous optimization frameworks using differentiable constraints, though these methods are currently limited to linear settings.
+In parallel, several works exist on causal inference under latent confounding---most notably \citet{abadie2024doubly, chernozhukov2024double}---propose doubly robust estimators that integrate outcome modeling, weighting, and cross-fitting for reliable effect estimation.
 Overall, a unified framework capable of handling nonlinearity, cycles, latent confounders, and interventions remains largely absent.

 \paragraph{Contributions.} In this work, we tackle three key challenges in causal discovery: \emph{directed cycles}, \emph{nonlinearity}, and \emph{unmeasured confounders}.
 Our main contributions are: \begin{itemize}[leftmargin=15pt] \item We introduce DCCD-CONF, a novel differentiable causal discovery framework for learning nonlinear cyclic relationships under Gaussian exogenous noise, with confounders modeled as correlations in the noise term. \item We show that exact maximization of the proposed score function results in identification of the interventional equivalence class of the ground truth graph. \item We conduct extensive evaluations, comparing DCCD-CONF with state-of-the-art causal discovery methods on both synthetic and real-world datasets. \end{itemize}